How does a ton of channels delivered straight to your TV for free sound?

 In a world with identical broadcast condition, a digital TV signal won’t travel as far as analog.
 This is because things like roofs, trees, hills and wind affect digital signals more.
 It’s actually so sensitive that someone walking in front of it can make it go offline briefly.

-So why opt for digital TV over analog if the reception can so easily be hindered?
+So why opt for digital TVs over analog if the reception can so easily be hindered?
 Basically, digital TV is far superior in both quality and clarity.
 However, it may sometimes go offline if you have a weak signal.
-But, even if you have just a weak signal, the picture will still be sharp and clear.
+But, even if this is the case, the picture will still be sharp and clear.

-On the other hand, analog TV has a lower quality viewing experience, but a weak signal won’t cause it to go offline.
+On the other hand, analog TV has a lower quality viewing experience, but low signal strength won’t cause it to go offline.
 At its worst, it’ll be snowy or grainy and not clear.

 Okay, so you might be thinking to yourself, “Why bother with a TV antenna if reception isn’t great?”
 There are a number of reasons, but most importantly, you can save a ton of money.

 A TV antennas allows you to cut the cable and potentially save a ton of money in cable and satellite TV contracts.
 You won’t get as many channels, but if you don’t care about this, it can be an excellent solution.

 Combine this “free TV” with something like Netflix that is an Internet streaming service and you’ll probably have everything you could possibly want.

 In addition, you may get better picture quality.
 Beginning in 2009, on-air broadcasts are delivered in 1080P.
 However, cable and satellite providers often reduce the picture quality to save on bandwidth and the result is lower-quality HD.

 Finally, you can probably get most of what you want via antenna.
 Many live events and local sports are easy to pick.
 According to some estimates, almost 95% of top programs can be found for free.